jiqicn/tcedata/README.md

 conda install -c jiqi tcedata
 ```

-When installing into JupyterLab 1 or 2, you may also need to install the labextensions if you never do it before:
+When installing into JupyterLab 1 or 2, you may also need to install the labextensions if you have never done so before:

 ```shell
 jupyter labextension install @jupyter-widgets/jupyterlab-manager